What Happens if You Ignore Storm Damage

 Water damage can take on different colors, textures and even smells, depending on the location of the leak.
 The most obvious sign that you’ve got a leaking roof is discoloration in the ceiling.
 If you see yellow, brown or copper-like colored spots on your ceiling, you’ve got water damage.

 If you suspect your home has water coming in, repair is in order.
-The first step you should take is to contact us to schedule a free roof inspection.
+The first step you should take is to contact us to schedule a free property & drone evaluation.
 We’ll get to you as soon as possible to provide a full assessment on the level of water damage your home is facing and next steps for your roof repair.
 There can be precautionary steps you can take - like soaking up any standing water that may have entered into your home - to prevent any further damage.

 A discolored crack indicates a moisture problem.
 Sometimes an overhead leak can trickle between the ceiling drywall panels, causing the joint tape to loosen, creating the appearance of a crack.